MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-inclient-designer.md

 Designer lets you add actions that link to pages and reports in the navigation bar using the bookmark icon ![bookmark icon.](media/ui_bookmark_icon.png "bookmark icon action bar") on the target page or report.
 The bookmark icon is also available in the Tell Me window.

 > [!NOTE]
 > Bookmarking is only available for pages and reports that are discoverable from Tell Me (search icon on top right).
-For more information on how to make pages and reports searchable, see [Adding Pages and Reports to Tell me](devenv-al-menusuite-functionality.md).
+For more information on how to make pages and reports searchable, see [Add pages and reports to Tell me](devenv-al-menusuite-functionality.md).

 This feature allows the user to efficiently create multiple links and group together the important or commonly used links for a specific profile in the Role Center navigation bar.
 For more information about bookmarking, see [Bookmark a Link to a Page or Report on Your Role Center](/dynamics365/business-central/ui-bookmarks) in the [!INCLUDE[prod_short](includes/prod_short.md)] Application Help.